ollionorg/cloud-bigtable-ecosystem/cassandra-bigtable-migration-tools/cassandra-bigtable-proxy/docs/limitations.md

 SELECT column1, COUNT(*) FROM keyspace.table GROUP BY column1;

 -- Not Supported:
-SELECT column1, COUNT(*) FROM keyspace.table GROUP BY 1;  -- Column index not supported
 SELECT column1, COUNT(*) FROM keyspace.table GROUP BY collection_column;  -- Collection columns not supported
 ```